jgerrish/openwrt-daemon-button/README.md

 The default ash shell on OpenWRT supports the -e and -n command line options, so crafting arbitrary byte sequences is possible.

     * rc.local: Simplify rc.local update to a single line.
     * README.md bump version
-	* sync-led: Wrap most of the script in start_service and make it conform to
+    * sync-led: Wrap most of the script in start_service and make it conform to procd standards.